 - 1. Please insert the total number of Shares held by you.
-If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act, Chapter 289 of Singapore), you should insert that number of Shares.
-If you have Shares registered in your name in the Register of Members, you should insert that number of Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001 of Singapore), you should insert that number of Shares.
+If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
+If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
 If no number is inserted, the instrument shall be deemed to relate to all the Shares held by you. - 2.
-A member of the Company (including a Relevant Intermediary\) entitled to vote at the Meeting must appoint Chairman of the Meeting to act as proxy and direct the vote at the Meeting. - 3.
-The instrument appointing the Chairman of the Meeting as the proxy must be deposited at the Registered Office of the Company at 221 Henderson Road, #06-15 Henderson Building, Singapore 159557 or email to investoradmin@jackspeed.com not less than forty-eight (48) hours before the time appointed for the Meeting. - 4.
+Due to the current situation and the Company's efforts to minimise physical interactions and the transmission risk to a minimum, the AGM of the Company will be held by way of electronic means.
+Shareholders will not be able to attend the AGM in person.
+A member of the Company (including a Relevant Intermediary), entitled to vote at the Meeting must appoint Chairman of the Meeting to act as proxy and direct the vote at the Meeting. - 3.
+The instrument appointing the Chairman of the Meeting as the proxy must be deposited at the Registered Office of the Company at 221 Henderson Road, #06-15 Henderson Building, Singapore 159557 by mail or email to investoradmin@jackspeed.com not less than forty-eight (48) hours before the time appointed for the Meeting. - 4.
 The instrument appointing the Chairman of the Meeting as the proxy must be under the hand of the appointor or of his attorney duly authorised in writing.
 Where the proxy form is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised.
 Where the proxy form is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument. - 5.
 An investor who holds shares under the Central Provident Fund Investment Scheme ("CPF Investor") and/or the Supplementary Retirement Scheme ("SRS Investors") (as may be applicable) and wishes to appoint the Chairman of the Meeting as their proxy should approach their respective CPF and/or SRS Approved Nominees (CPF Agent Banks or SRS Operators) to submit their votes at least seven (7) working days before the Meeting.

-\A Relevant Intermediary is:-
+A Relevant Intermediary is:

-- (a) a banking corporation licensed under the Banking Act (Cap.
-19) or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; or - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act (Cap.
-289) and who holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act (Cap.
-36), in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation.
+- (a) a banking corporation licensed under the Banking Act 1970 or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; or - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act 2001 and who holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act 1953, in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation.

-Personal Data Privacy:-
+Personal Data Privacy:

-By submitting an instrument appointing the Chairman of the Meeting as the proxy, the member accepts and agrees to the personal data privacy terms set out in the Notice of Annual General Meeting dated 29 May 2020.
+By submitting an instrument appointing the Chairman of the Meeting as the proxy, the member accepts and agrees to the personal data privacy terms set out in the Notice of Annual General Meeting dated 8 June 2022.